June 3, 2026

 1. It Destroys Your Mental Health

 Constant mental noise increases stress and anxiety.
+Furthermore, you feel tired even without doing any physical work.

 Overthinking can lead to: